ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe.md

-[The Talmud sees in this story a proof text that highlights the importance of *brit milah*, as that is the only way to plausibly make sense of why Moshe's family was threatened so severely:]{.mark}
+[The Talmud sees in this story a proof text that highlights the importance of *brit milah*, as that is the only way to plausibly make sense of why Moshe's family was threatened so severely:]

 *"It was taught: Rabbi Yehoshua Ben Karcha said: Great is circumcision, because all the merits that Moshe Rabbeinu had did not help him when he was lax with circumcision, as it says: 'Hashem met him and sought to kill him' (Shmot 4:24).
 Rabbi said, heaven forbid that Moshe Rabbeinu was lax with circumcision.
-Rather, he said \[to himself\]: if I circumcise and leave, it will be dangerous, as it says: 'On the third day when they were in pain' (Breishit 34:25).
+Rather, he said to himself: if I circumcise and leave, it will be dangerous, as it says: 'On the third day when they were in pain' (Breishit 34:25).
 If I circumcise and wait three days - HaKadosh Baruch Hu said to me: 'Go return to Egypt' (Shmot 4:19).
-So why was \[Moshe\] punished?
+So why was Moshe punished?
 Because he dealt with the lodgings first, as it says: 'And it was on the way to the hotel' (Shmot 4:24).*

 *Rabban Shimon Ben Gamliel says: Satan did not seek to kill Moshe Rabbeinu but rather that baby, as it says: 'You are a bridegroom of blood to me' (Shmot 4:25).
 Who is called a bridegroom in this case?
 It must be the baby.
-Rabbi Yehudah Bar Bizna taught: When Moshe Rabbeinu was lax with circumcision, \[the angels\] Anger and Wrath came and swallowed him, and all that was left \[sticking out\] were his feet.
+Rabbi Yehudah Bar Bizna taught: When Moshe Rabbeinu was lax with circumcision, the angels Anger and Wrath came and swallowed him, and all that was left sticking out were his feet.
 Immediately 'Tzipporah took a rock and cut off her son's foreskin' (Shmot 4:25).
 Then: 'He left him alone' (Shmot 4:26)."***^[18]{.underline}^**